jules2689/trudeau/trudeau/2020-04-18/post_news.md

 **Answer**:
 Minister  Os.
 Thank you for your question.
-I would like to thank actors in both governments who have worked hard to make this happen very, very quickly.
+I would like to thank actors in both governments WHO have worked hard to make this happen very, very quickly.
 We all recognise the urgency of the situation the government  has a primary responsibility to handle  but the federal government is also responsible for quickly stepping in to help after receiving the request that we received.125 medically trained force swill be deployed in Quebec.
 The government of Quebec will manage their deployment.
 The government of Quebec will identify it's needs, where the needs are on the ground and the government of Quebec will decide what responsibilities these armed force's members will have.